zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 With all the installation and initialization out of the way, all that's left to do is configure our ZenML stack.
 For this example, the stack we create consists of the following four parts:

 - The **local artifact store** stores step outputs on your hard disk.

 - The **local metadata store** stores metadata like the pipeline name and step parameters inside a local SQLite database.

 - The Docker images created to run your pipeline are stored in a local Docker **container registry**.
 - The **Kubeflow orchestrator** is responsible for running your ZenML pipeline in Kubeflow Pipelines.
+An orchestrator manages the running of each step of the pipeline, administering the actual pipeline runs.

 ```bash
 # Make sure to create the local registry on port 5000 for it to work